 2.5 Partial Hospitalization Services

-Partial hospitalization programs are the most rigorous of the outpatient programs.
+Partial hospitalization programs are the most rigorous of outpatient programs.
 Treatment at facilities offering partial hospitalization services lasts for at least 20 hours per week.
 Individual, group and family therapy are major components of treatment, as is psychoeducation.
 Participants can often also utilize services like yoga and acupuncture during the day.
 Frequent contact with medical and therapeutic staff is expected and integrated into the partial hospitalization services model of treatment.
-Patients in PHPs often have the option of living on site if they desire to do so.

 Level 3 Residential/Inpatient Services